inotia00/revanced-manager/docs/2_4_settings.md

 - ### 🧬 Use alternative source

-  Use alternative sources for patches and integrations instead of the API.
+  Use alternative sources for patches instead of the API.

   > ℹ️ Note
   > ReVanced Manager will still use the API for updates.